matthewrodin/AzureAnalysisServices-SlidingWindowPartitioning/README.md

 	c.
 Under “Data Warehouse name” -> Enter a name for the data warehouse

+	a.
+Copy the IP address provided in the error message

+	b.
+Navigate to portal.azure.com

+	c.
+In the search bar, type “sql server” and select “SQL servers”

 Deployment may take up to 20 minutes.